Raspberry Pi automation

 Once you are into Node-RED, let's develop our alarm application using WhatsApp!

-As we are going to use the node-red-contrib-cmb nodes from Node-RED to develop our alarm system, we first need to install the nodes.
+As we are going to use the node-red-contrib-cmb nodes from Node-RED to develop our alarm system for industrial control, we first need to install the nodes.

 and install it.